ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/testing-and-troubleshooting-network-connectivity.md

 PingReplyDetails (RTT): 6 ms
 TcpTestSucceeded: True
 ```
-Paired with the hostname "portquiz.net", which is a service in which is publicly accessible on all ports, we are able to gauge as to whether or not the port is open outbound through the firewall and can help indicate as to whether or not the connection is being blocked on the remote end.
+Another useful thing to note here is that, The service in which we are attempting to connect to here: "portquiz.net", Is service which is publicly accessible on all ports, Meaning that, we are able to gauge as to whether or not a specific port is open outbound through the firewall and helps indicate as to whether or not the connection is being blocked by the Firewall or the remote endpoint
 ```
 Test-Netconnection portquiz.net -port 80
 ```